assen-totin/cdn/README.md

 You'll also need the OCI library from https://github.com/vrogier/ocilib.
 In order for this library to work, at runtime you'll need to export the ORACLE_HOME variable.

 ## MongoDB

+Only useful when request type is set to `mongo`.

 Set the database connection string in the configuration option `cnd_db_dsn` using the standard MongoDB driver syntax following syntax: `mongodb://user:password@hostname:port[,more-hosts-if-replicaset]/database?options` where `options` may include such as `replicaSet=some_name` or `authSource=some_database`.